From Wales to New Zealand, Vietnam, Brazil, and beyond...

 Breaking Boundaries: Series Two | Trailer

-Breaking Boundaries: Series Two | Episode one | Music across oceans
+Breaking Boundaries: Series two | Episode one | Music across oceans

 Host Georgia Ruth in conversation with Welsh musicians Carwyn Ellis and producer Greg Haver, discussing their work connecting with musicians and producers in Aotearoa, New Zealand; Lleuwen Steffan sharing how her 'Tafod Arian' project celebrates the roots of Welsh sacred music.